Twitter developers changed the process of uploading images, so now photos in JPEG format will not be

 - Nolan O’Brien (@NolanOBrien) December 11, 2019

-So far this only works with the computer version of Twitter, but in the future the update will reach smartphones.
-Also, developers plan to change other images and formats.
+For now, this only works with the desktop version of Twitter, but in the future the update will come to smartphones.
+The developers also plan to change other images and formats.

-“Other categories of images (such as avatars) will receive the same improvement in the new year.” - Nolana O’Brien
+“Other image categories (such as avatars) will receive the same improvement in the new year.” — Nolan O'Brien